tobias-zieger/syncthing-listing/README.md

 If you want to get a shell in the container, append a `/bin/bash` to the run command.
 Then, inside the container, you may want to call `apachectl start` to start the server in the background.

 Notes:
-* The file permissions are not changed from the host to the container.
+* The file permissions are not changed/translated from the host to the container.
 The files need to be world-readable so that Apache can actually deliver them to the browser.
 * There is no SSL/HTTPS involved here.
 It's treated as out of scope here and expected to be added independently with some reverse proxy mechanism that does the SSL termination.